By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 1 lb (450 g) ground beef, 80/20 ratio (ideal fat content for flavor and moisture)
+Use 1 lb (450 g) ground beef, 80/20 for reliable juiciness.
+Salt and pepper remain essential to flavor and crust development.

 Instructions